All The Best Attractions and Things to do in Belfast

 Belfast Harbour Marina

-The beautiful Belfast Harbour Marina holds 45 boats and is part of the Belfast Harbour which houses George Best City Airport, Harland and Wolff, Bombardier, Catalyst Inc, Titanic Quarter and Titanic Belfast.
+Another one of the top things to do in Belfast is visit the beautiful Belfast Harbour Marina holds 45 boats and is part of the Belfast Harbour which houses George Best City Airport, Harland and Wolff, Bombardier, Catalyst Inc, Titanic Quarter and Titanic Belfast.
 Oh and of course the film studios of a TV show called Game of Thrones.
 The docks area dates back to 1613, records show that in 1663 there were 29 ships owned in Belfast.
 In the 18th century, Belfast replaced Carrickfergus as the most important port in Ulster.

+You cannot come across a list of the best things to do in Belfast without spotting the SS Nomadic.
 The well-known shape was launched in 1911 and owned by the White Star Line.
 It was a passenger ship to the RMS Olympic and RMS Titanic and is the only White Star Line vessel in existence today.
 It was built in slipway 1 Olympic was in slipway 2 and Titanic in slipway 3.
 On 10 April 1912 she transported 274 1st and 2nd class passengers to RMS Titanic.
 It worked in France for many years and came home to Belfast in 2006.
 You need to put this on your list of things to do in Belfast.

 Samson & Goliath Cranes

 Symbolise Belfast like no other building or monument has, Harland and Wolff Cranes are a recognisable part of Belfast landscape that holds plenty of history.
 The cranes were built in Germany – Goliath was put in place in 1969 and Samson in 1974.
 They have a combined lifting capacity of 1,600 tonnes – one of the largest in the world.